Tyler Blackwood: Newport County (loan)

 On 24 September 2015 Blackwood joined League Two club Newport County on a one-month loan.
 He made his debut for Newport on 26 September as a 60th-minute substitute in a match against Carlisle United.
 In the 68th minute Blackwood scored a headed goal and Newport went on to win the match 1–0.

 Arizona United

 On March 18, 2016, it was announced that Blackwood would be joining USL Championship side Arizona United for the 2016 season.

 Sacramento Republic

 On November 29, 2016, Blackwood signed with USL Championship side Sacramento Republic FC for the 2017 season.

 Swope Park Rangers

 In February 2018, Blackwood signed with Swope Park Rangers for the 2018 season.

 Return to Sacramento Republic

 Blackwood returned to Sacramento for the 2019 season.

 St. Louis FC

 On August 14, 2019, it was announced that Blackwood would join St. Louis FC for the remainder of the season.

 Oakland Roots SC

 On March 11, 2021, Blackwood signed for USL Championship side Oakland Roots SC.

+Return to England

+On 14 September 2023, Blackwood returned to England with Isthmian League Premier Division club Enfield Town.